unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

          return "The secret is 42!";
      }
 } satisfies Entrypoint;
 ```

 ## UIX providers

-UIX provider utility functions allow backend entrypoint to directly return HTTP Responses from an entrypoint.
+UIX provider utility functions allow the backend entrypoint to return HTTP responses directly from an entrypoint.

 ### List of UIX providers:
  * ```typescript